Eric Tan, MD, is an orthopaedic surgeon at Keck Medicine of USC who specializes in common and complex issues of the foot and ankle.

 The future of orthobiologics inspires him.

 “Osteoarthritis continues to be one of the most challenging problems for an orthopaedic surgeon.
 While we have found good ways to replace the affected joints, our understanding of how to repair and regenerate cartilage remains limited.
 Orthobiologics represents an avenue of research that has the potential to result in novel and potentially minimally invasive interventions to limit the damage to cartilage and promote its healing.
-We are actively doing research on this at Keck Medicine of USC; yet, we remain far from finding the answer to this common problem that affects a large amount of our population.
+We are actively doing research on this at Keck Medicine; yet, we remain far from finding the answer to this common problem that affects a large amount of our population.
 This remains the holy grail of orthopaedic surgery.”

 Listening is key to his practice.